The Last of Us PlayStation 3 Review

 The Last of Us for PS3

 If that scenario weren't enough, the human survivors fight with one another for weaponry and sources of food and water.
 A rough man name Joel is employed to escort and protect a teenage girl, Elie.
-He is tasked to get her through a military quarantine, and bad things happen, very bad things.
+He is tasked to get her through a military quarantine, and very bad things happen.

 The Last of Us, Best Game of 2013

 The first fact I want to convey to the readers is this, The Last of Us on the PS3 is hands down the best video game playing experience, I and many other gamers have ever enjoyed on a PlayStation 3 console.

 It's playing a superbly designed game while watching the best zombie/action/thriller movie of all time.
 There are obvious elements to the game, such as inspiration borrowed from The Walking Dead.
 I'll try to keep any and all spoilers to a minimum, no worries.

 Developed by Naughty Dog, The Last of Us freshness to an over-saturated genre cannot be overstated.
 Although it has aspects that are familiar, it truly makes its own unique mark in a gamers mind.
 The first few hours into the game, I knew I would be spending that very night to play until I totally passed out.
 But please be careful out there, I am a professional gamer and know what I'm doing, for the most part.